 Have you ever felt like you should be doing something, even though you don’t really want to?
 Maybe you feel like you should exercise more, or you should spend more time with your family, or you should be able to do work faster.
 These “shoulds” can be overwhelming and can lead to a sense of guilt or failure when you don’t live up to them.
 They can also affect your physical and mental health.
 In this post, we’ll explore why … Read More

 Conversations can be stressful.
-They can be especially difficult when it’s an important topic and each person has a firm position on the outcome they desire.
+Conversations can be especially difficult when it’s an important topic and each person has a firm position on the outcome they desire.
 Often, the conversation gets muddled with reactive behaviours, leading to a poor result.
-Logosynthesis offers a solution to better conversations.
+Logosynthesis® offers a solution to better conversations.
 By guiding you to recognize what bothers you before you have the conversation, you are able to resolve the underlying triggers to stressful reactions.
 You are better able to approach the conversation from a … Read More

 It is common to think that you need to ‘change’ yourself or your situation to achieve your potential.
 But what if you already possess your full potential?
 What if your work is to simply shift the memories and beliefs that get in the way of realizing this potential?
 Rather than expending energy to change yourself and others, you simply notice and shift the triggers to your stress response.
 The result is that more of your energy is available to act … Read More